Installing SurfSense on Docker

 docker rm surfsense

-Verify operation by opening the dashboard, checking that the health endpoints respond on port 8000 if used, and by running a sample query against the local LLM.
+Verify it by opening the dashboard, checking that the health endpoints respond on port 8000 if you use them, and running a sample query against the local LLM.
 If search results look poor, rerun ingestion for the affected documents and check the embedding model selection.